| |

 A spoon full of ranch dressing resting across the top of a jar full of dressing.

-It was already dairy-free, but regular mayonnaise contains sugar…duht duht duhhhh.
-So I created my own Whole 30 Mayonnaise and voila, Whole 30 Ranch Dressing!!
-And best of all, it is still super easy to make.
+It was already dairy-free, but regular mayonnaise contains added sugar…duht duht duhhhh.
+So I created my own Whole30 homemade mayo recipe and voila, a rich and creamy ranch dressing that is whole30, paleo, and keto compliant was born!!

 A jar of ranch dressing with a salad in the background.

-How to make Whole 30 Ranch Dressing:
+How to make Whole30 Ranch Dressing

-Pour milk into a mason jar, or bowl.
+Pour milk into a wide mouth mason jar, or bowl.
 Add the apple cider vinegar and allow to sit and “curdle” for 5 to 10 minutes.
 This is when I chop up my Italian parsley and green onions.

 Add the mayonnaise, parsley, green onions, vinegar, garlic, salt and pepper.